gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ---

 ## Backlog reduction strategy
-Desmond Tutu once wisely said that “there is only one way to eat an elephant: a bite at a time.”
+Desmond Tutu once said that “there is only one way to eat an elephant: a bite at a time.”
 What he meant is that everything in life that seems daunting, overwhelming, and even impossible can be accomplished gradually by taking on just a little at a time.

 Tutu's philosophy applies to backlog reduction, but only when combined with an efficient accessioning and curating process.
 Without an efficient process to guide them, an archivist is like a deer in the headlights staring at what seems like an insurmountable challenge and not knowing how to approach it or get it under control.
 Simply taking one bite at a time is not enough because it will take forever.

 ### What doesn't work
-Before describing how SWHPL eats the elephant, let's discuss a strategy that is not effective at achieving the Library's [accession and curation goals](#accession-and-curation-goals).
+Before describing how SWHPL eats the elephant, let's discuss a strategy that is *not* effective at achieving the Library's [accession and curation goals](#accession-and-curation-goals).

 -   Randomly curating one item at a time.
 -   Devoting effort to the newest things instead of the most important.